renahime/RenaChan.py/README.md

      - On Windows: `venv\Scripts\activate`
      - On macOS/Linux: `source venv/bin/activate`

-4. **Installing Dependencies**
+3. **Starting Virtual Enviorment**

-   - Ensure you have Python 3.7 or later installed on your system.
+   - Ensure you have Python 3.9 or later installed on your system.
    - Navigate to the RenaBot directory and install the required Python packages by running the following command:
      ```
-     pip install -r requirements.txt
+     pipenv shell
      ```

-5. **Starting RenaBot**
+4. **Starting RenaBot**
    - Run the `renachan.py` script to start RenaBot:
      ```
      python renachan.py
      ```
-   - RenaBot is now active and will respond to the specified command prefix.
+   - Upon first run, RenaBot will prompt you for the bot token and user ID required for setup.
+   - RenaBot will create a `.env` file in the root directory and store the provided information for future use.
+   - If you encounter any issues during setup, refer to the `.env.example` file in the root directory for guidance.

 ## Current Functionalities